 - Trim stems off Brussels sprouts, remove loose or spotted leaves, and slice very thinly.
 You can use the slicing blade on a food processor for this step if you want to make it go really quickly.
 I used a sharp knife.
 Place shaved Brussels sprouts in a large bowl.

 - In a small bowl or measuring cup, whisk together olive oil, lemon juice, shallot, Dijon mustard, salt, and red pepper flakes until combined.

 - Pour dressing over salad and toss to combine so that dressing coats all ingredients.
 Refrigerate for at least 30 minutes if possible.

 - Sprinkle crispy chickpeas on immediately prior to serving.

-- This salad will keep for 3-4 days covered in the fridge.
+- This salad will keep for 3-4 days in the fridge, in an airtight container.
 Add chickpeas right before serving.

-- Try Air Fryer Chickpeas instead of oven roasted chickpeas if you prefer.
+- Try Air Fryer Chickpeas or Cinnamon Roasted Chickpeas instead of oven roasted chickpeas if you prefer

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.